- Art & Culture

 Palazzo Cittanova

-It was built in 1265, outside the ancient Roman city.
-Together with Palazzo Trecchi and the church of Sant'Agata, it formed the nucleus of the new urban expansion in medieval times, desired by the “popular” faction, as opposed to the “notables” faction, which had its centre in Piazza del Comune.
+It was built in the 13th century outside the ancient Roman city and, together with the church of Sant'Agata, formed the nucleus of the new urban expansion in medieval times, desired by the “popular” faction, as opposed to the “notables” who had their centre in Piazza del Comune.

 Inspired by the architecture of the Palazzo Comunale, it stands on the square with a two-storey façade: the lower storey consists of a portico with Gothic arches and the upper storey is made of brick and crowned with battlements, with four triple lancet windows illuminating a single large room.